vanameister/migration/README.md

 To use the sprig driver, simply specify the type as 'sprig' and register the module as a sprig model object.

 #### Jelly
-Jelly driver that allows you to sync/remove sprig models from the database is also included.
+Jelly driver that allows you to sync/remove jelly models from the database is also included.

 To use the jelly driver, specify the type as 'jelly' and register the module as a jelly model object.